Q. Do you offer application fee waivers?

 Every application is reviewed by multiple faculty on the admissions committee.
 We use a holistic review process, which means we consider multiple factors when reviewing applications, including:

-• Commitment to inclusive excellence (prior engagement with activities related to inclusive excellence, interest in supporting inclusive excellence in our program, ideas for future engagement with inclusive excellence, etc)
+- Community engagement (prior engagement with activities related to community engagement, interest in supporting community engagement in our program, ideas for future engagement with community engagement, etc)

 Q. What courses should I take to get ready for graduate school?